 - Get help online – you can also get help from online therapists or from online forums who have people just like you trying to navigate the emotional journey

 3. Help raise awareness

 There are still taboos around divorce and separation that lead people to feel ashamed about the breakdown of the marriage.
+How you perceive the process changes how divorce affects mental health overall.
 Whatever you do, don’t be hard on yourself or bottle things up.
 Divorce is a sad thing, not a bad thing.
 Speaking up about how you feel is not only good for your mental health but will also give strength to others who are going through the same thing.

 4. Take care of yourself physically

-Episode #16 of The Divorce Podcast, hosted by Kate Daly.
-Kate is joined by mental health expert Petra Velzeboer and HR specialist Gareth Jones who discuss divorce, mental health and how to support your colleagues.
+Listen to this episode of The Divorce Podcast where Kate Daly - Co-founder of amicable and host of The Divorce Podcast - is joined by mental health expert Petra Velzeboer and HR specialist Gareth Jones to discuss divorce, mental health and how to support your colleagues.